AndyIbanez/andyibanez-com/content/posts/understanding-limited-photo-library-ios-14.md

 The prompts we saw above are displayed to users when the app wants to access assets directly.
 In general, there's very little need to ask access to entire photo libraries.

 Apple has introduced the new `PHPicker` class in iOS 14.
 This class is a replacement for `UIImagePickerController` which has many more features.
-Thew new picker provides a system UI to let users search their libraries and select multiple photos and videos.
+The new picker provides a system UI to let users search their libraries and select multiple photos and videos.
 The best part is, since this is a system prompt, the user will never be prompted about giving access to their photos to your app.
 Unless you have a good reason to request access to user photos directly (specific cases include photo backup apps), you should adopt this picker instead, which has many improvements over the old `UIImagePickerController`.
 It makes it better for users to search for the photo they want in huge libraries.

 Also, in the past, camera apps had to request full read/write access to the library to be able to take photos and save them.
 This didn't make sense, as most camera apps would only want write access.
 There are new workflows to support this kind of situations.